This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 This light provides a better light intensity (PPFD) per watt than the MarsHydro MARS II, MarsHydro Mars Pro II Epistar or VIPARSPECTRA Reflector series…

-We compared many grow journals…and simply see that with a similar setup, Platinum LED lights provide a slightly better yield (quantity and quality).
+We compared many grow journals, and see that with a similar setup, Platinum LED lights provide a slightly better yield (quantity and quality).

-From this, we can also cautiously conclude that the PPFD values of this light are better.
+From this, we can also cautiously conclude that the PPFD values of this light are better than most lights.

 It could also mean that these lights provide a better ratio of light spectrum for plant growth (PAR, and then mainly blue and red wavelengths)…